coder/coder/docs/templates/agent-metadata.md

 ![agent-metadata](../images/agent-metadata.png)

 You can show live operational metrics to workspace users with agent metadata.
-It is the dynamic complement of [Resource Metadata](./resource-metadata.md).
+It is the dynamic complement of [resource metadata](./resource-metadata.md).

 You specify agent metadata in the [`coder_agent`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/agent).